Key Players in the Capital Markets

 1. Buyers and Sellers

-The secondary market exchange is where the buyers and sellers trade.
-In the secondary market, fund managers and other investors who want to buy securities or debts will need to find a seller: this is a market requirement.
+The secondary market exchange is where buyers and sellers trade.
+In the secondary market, fund managers and other investors who want to buy securities or debts must find a seller: this is a market requirement.

-A marketplace, such as a stock exchange or an over-the-counter market, acts as a facilitator for the transactions that take place for buying and selling stocks.
+A marketplace, such as a stock exchange or an over-the-counter market, facilitates transactions for buying and selling stocks.

 The stock exchanges offer clearinghouse services for netting payments and delivering securities.
 The New York Stock Exchange is an example of a centralized stock exchange platform.

-There is no centralized trading platform in the over-the-counter (OTC) market.
-The OTC market is instead a sizable network of computers and phones.
-As a result, the OTC market is highly competitive, with everyone vying for the lowest price.
+The over-the-counter (OTC) market does not have a centralized trading platform.
+Instead, it is a sizable network of computers and phones.
+As a result, it is highly competitive, with everyone vying for the lowest price.

-In contrast to trading through an exchange, there is more risk in the OTC market because parties deal with one another.
+In contrast to trading through an exchange, the OTC market is more risky because parties deal with one another.

 2. Investment Banks

-Investment banks are experts in debt and equity research, and they collaborate closely with traders and other members of the security sales staff to ascertain the approximate prices of various types of securities based on the current state of the market.
+Investment banks are experts in debt and equity research.
+They collaborate closely with traders and other members of the security sales staff to ascertain the approximate prices of various types of securities based on the current market state.

 In the primary market, investment banks are responsible for facilitating the issuance of bonds and shares.